WCPN: WAKS

 WZLE's format change took place several days after WENZ relaunched as "KISS 107.9" with a mainstream urban format, but Clear Channel filed a cease and desist letter against WENZ owner Radio One as Clear Channel claimed ownership of the "KISS-FM" brand as a trademark in Ohio, a charge Radio One's chief operating officer disputed.
 By September 1999, WENZ re-branded as "Z-107.9" by its own volition, allowing Clear Channel to have full ownership of the brand.
 WZLE's call sign accordingly changed to WAKS on September 17, 1999, taking calls recently abandoned in Tampa, Florida, by the current WMTX.
 While "KISS 104.9" was originally fully automated (and, along with WENZ, was described by Plain Dealer critic Tom Feran as "little more than cyberstations programmed from out of town"), an airstaff was gradually assembled.
 Dan Mason, Jr. was hired as program director and afternoon host in early November 1999; Mason was the son of eventual CBS Radio executive Dan Mason.
 Mike Kasper was added in March 2000 as music director and evening host.
 Mornings were hosted by KIIS-FM afternoon host Sean Valentine via voice-tracking with the majority of segments recorded from his KIIS show; this practice was used at other Clear Channel-owned "KISS-FM" stations.

 Despite WAKS's limited signal, the station showed immediate promise: the Summer 1999 Arbitron Arbitrends showed the station's ratings tripled from the previous fall, and the full Arbitron report showed WAKS placing in the Top 10 with the 18–34 demographic.
 Clear Channel management expressed hopes of increasing the station's coverage area, including possible increases in power and a transmitter move, but acknowledged that first-adjacent station WKKY in Geneva would present a limitation.
 Paperwork was filed in March 2000 to move WAKS to a 350 ft tower in Avon, along with a power increase to 6000 watts.
 The FCC granted a construction permit for the move on July 3, 2000.

+When Clear Channel merged into AMFM, Inc. on August 25, 2000, the company was given six months by federal regulators to address their ownership of WAKS, which exceeded limits on revenue concentration in the Cleveland market.